Do you have a jar or box full of buttons that you've accumulated over the years? Well, now's the time to put them to use.

 Tip: Button bouquets are great for parties as table decor.
 Many brides are choosing to carry these eclectic creations at their wedding as well.

 Embellish Greeting Cards, Scrapbooks and Gift Tags

 Buttons add fun embellishments to gifts and paper crafts.
-They can be glued or sewn onto the paper and integrated into a collage with other materials.
+They can be glued or sewn onto the paper and integrated into a collage along with other materials.

 Continue to 5 of 9 below.